-The enacted budget provides funding to support the Read to Achieve Program in the Department of Education by allocating \$4 million each year from the LGEDF before funds are distributed to localities.
+The Governor's recommended budget includes support for the Read to Achieve Program in the Department of Education by allocating \$8 million each year from the LGEDF before funds are distributed to localities.

-The enacted budget_provides funding for debt service on School Facilities Construction Commission bonds in the amount of \$4,617,900 each fiscal year of the biennium from the LGEDF before funds are distributed to localities.
+The recommended budget continues to provide funding for debt service on School Facilities Construction Commission bonds in the amount of \$4,617,900 each fiscal year of the biennium from the LGEDF before funds are distributed to localities.
 These bonds were approved by the 2003 Session of the General Assembly.